JuanValencia/Unstable-Magick/A'Ethel.md

 Mortimer is working with Abe's twin brother to try to re-establish the city (under his rule/ Abe's bro secretly wants the same).

+Planar teleportation staff is in WISE's treasure room.
+Mortimer wants you to go there to search for the font-key.
+The archive warehouses are full of demons that were let loose from unstable magic.